oyenet1/aprs/README.md

 <div style="width:100%; max-width: 1024px; margin: 2px auto; padding: 10px; border: 1px #eee solid; border-radius:8px">

-# APRS (Automated Payment Revasal System)
+# APRS (Automated Payment Reversal System)
 ### Imagine not having to panic when there is an issue with payments as a student.
-Occasionally student face challanges making payment for various things on the portal, and when this happens such sudent goes through physical, mental and emotional stress, to clear the issue such student might need to make numerous trips to the bank and to school.
+Occasionally student face challanges making payment for various things on the portal.
+Issues like double payment, unsuccessful payment, incorrect payment amount etc and when this happens such student goes through physical, mental and emotional stress, to clear the issue the student might need to make numerous trips to the bank.
+With the APRS system any payment issue can be queried and payment reversal will be made without going to the bank.
 ### The APRS system is a glitch free software that is designed to provide students who might have any issue with payments on the school portal be it unsucessful payment, double payment etc with a platforn to issue a complaint about such payment and receive immediate attention from the school and the bank without having to make trips to anywhere.
-Simply login to the platform from the comfort of your own device aanywhere and you will havve access to both your school and the bank.
+Simply login to the platform from the comfort of your own device anywhere and you will have access to both your school and the bank.
-### The APRS software is a platform that links the student, school and the bank providing a seamless way of making complaints with just a few clicks you will be connected to right people who can help you out.
+### The APRS software is a platform that links the student, school and the bank providing a seamless way of making complaints with just a few clicks your query will be made and your complaint gets immediate attention from the right people who can help you out.
 Not only does our software save time and effort, it also ensures that your concerns are addressed promtly.
 It's all about making things easier for students.

 ## System Requirements

-### The system requirements are divided into two:
+### The system requirements are divided into two:The Hardware requirements and the Software requirements.

 The minimum system requirement for this application to run is any system(PC) that possess the following attributes